junzis/sil/README.md

 - User `python start_sil.py -h` to see more options
 - Option `--df-filter` allows you to specify the Downlink Formats to save
-- In crease `--buffer-size` to decrease the frequency of saving data to disk
+- Increase `--buffer-size` to decrease the frequency of saving data to disk
 - Data is saved per hour (UTC), under `data` folder, with format `RAW_YYYYMMDD_HH.csv`
 - CSV columns are: unix timestamp, downlink format, ICAO address, raw message